Peppermint bark meets buckeyes.

 - 2 TBSP powdered sugar

-- 2 TBSP powdered stevia or sweetener* homemade or store-bought
+- 2 TBSP powdered monk fruit, stevia, or other sweetener* homemade or store-bought

 Instructions